Sustainability | Governance | Supply Chain ManagementSocial and Environmental Consideration at Manufacturing Sites

 At TDK, we use the Self-Assessment Questionnaire (SAQ) provided by the RBA to conduct annual self-checks regarding labor (human rights), health and safety, the environment, ethics, and management systems at all of our manufacturing sites.
 The purpose is to get a sense of the current status of CSR activities at manufacturing sites, to identify and address potential issues, and to promptly respond to requests from customers for CSR surveys.

-After the staff in charge at each site have answered the questionnaire, the Sustainability Promotion HQ analyzes the responses and provides feedback to those manufacturing sites that need it.
+After the staff in charge at each site have answered the questionnaire, the Sustainability Promotion HQ analyzes the responses and provides feedback where necessary.

-In fiscal 2024, of all the sites where CSR Self-Check was conducted, feedback to improve issues was provided to seven sites at which issues were identified as a result of evaluations.
+In FY March 2025, of all the sites where CSR Self-Check was conducted, feedback to improve issues was provided to two sites at which issues were identified as a result of evaluations.

-The items to be checked are updated every year based on social trends and so forth.
-After the staff in charge at each site have answered the questionnaire, the Sustainability Promotion HQ assesses risks and returns the results of their assessment back to the sites.
-When inherent risks have been discovered, plans for improvements are formulated and the issues are corrected at each site.
+The items to be checked are updated each year based on social trends, etc. After the responsible personnel at each site have completed the questionnaire, the Sustainability Promotion Department assesses risks and provides the sites with feedback on the results of their assessment.
+If residual risks are discovered, plans for improvement are formulated and the issues are corrected at each affected site, so as to minimize risk.
+By performing the PDCA cycle at each site, we aim to achieve ongoing improvement.

 Audits